 - Responding to marine emergencies and incidents

-In addition, the practical component on our vessel includes explanation, demonstration and assessment of the following activities:
+In addition, the practical component on our vessel includes explanation, demonstration, practice and assessment of the following activities:

 - Berthing and unberthing